-Christmas in Lviv starts every year around the second week of December and goes on until the festival of Old New Year, which is celebrated on the 14th of January.
+Christmas in Lviv starts every year around the second week of December and goes on until the festival of Jordan (Epiphany) in the Orthodox calendar, which is celebrated on the 19th of January.
 Apart from the Christmas Market in Lviv, which actually is not even a Ukrainian tradition, there will be many things to see and hear:

 But Lviv isn’t just a Ukrainian city.
 It is also the center of the Armenian minority in Western Ukraine, which have their own Christmas traditions.
 And Lviv was for centuries inhabited by Polish people, of which there are still several thousand left in the city.
 Polish people also celebrate Christmas differently in Lviv.
 Our tour will therefore bring you to those places and will introduce you to these traditions.

 And on top of that Lviv is also a center of various denominations – several Orthodox communities, Greek-Catholics which also have slightly varying religious traditions.

 Our tour is the perfect opportunity to get an insight into all of these!